 Complete applications comprise

 Please do not send any other documents.
 Please note in addition that the application documents will not be returned.
 The selection of successful CIR candidates will be made internally on the basis of the applications received.
-The jury will consist of curators from the specialist departments concerned and the head of the Belvedere Research Centre.
+The jury consists of curators from the specialist departments and the head of the Belvedere Research Centre.

-All CIR positions for 2013 have already been filled.
-Applications for 2014 will be accepted from 1 January 2013 (deadline: 31 July 2013).
+All CIR slots for 2014 have already been allotted.
+Applications for 2015 will be accepted until 31 July 2014.
 Applications received outside of this period will not be considered.

 Submission by e-mail in MS Word or PDF is preferred.